ff-derEchte/GarbageLang/README.md

 The std library is not documented yet, but you can look at its definition in the **LibFactory.kt** file

 ## Expandability
-The language can be extended by plugin written in Java, Kotlin or any other JVM Language.
+The language can be extended by plugins written in Java, Kotlin, or any other JVM Language.
 Here is an example:

 Main Class: